Students as Partners Grant Program

-While the CTL welcomes any and all applications, we are looking especially for projects that have the following general characteristics:
+While the CTL welcomes any and all applications, we are looking especially for projects that have the following general characteristics for the upcoming year:

-- Discussing course-based or disciplinary-specific policies that inform how we provide learning opportunities for all students using or exploring generative AI
+• Discussing course-based or disciplinary-specific policies that inform how we construct learning patterns for all students

-- Understanding how decisions around teaching impact the quality of learning for all students who build generative AI output into their work
+• Understanding how decisions around teaching impact the quality of learning for all students

-- Ensuring every student has access to and the ability to assess technologies (specifically, generative AI) that nourish and challenge them, both ethically and creatively, in their learning and in working with their peers.
+• Ensuring every student has access to and the ability to assess technologies that nourish and challenge them, both ethically and creatively, in their learning and in working with their peers.

 This means that the project should: